COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 Nasdaq Mini Futures Futures:

-The Nasdaq Mini Futures large speculator standing this week equaled a net position of -11,034 contracts in the data reported through Tuesday.
-This was a weekly reduction of -2,534 contracts from the previous week which had a total of -8,500 net contracts.
+The Nasdaq Mini Futures large speculator standing this week totaled a net position of -10,365 contracts in the data reported through Tuesday.
+This was a weekly rise of 669 contracts from the previous week which had a total of -11,034 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 68.9 percent.
-The commercials are Bearish with a score of 40.5 percent and the small traders (not shown in chart) are Bearish-Extreme with a score of 17.7 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 69.2 percent.
+The commercials are Bearish with a score of 38.5 percent and the small traders (not shown in chart) are Bearish with a score of 23.5 percent.

 |Nasdaq Mini Futures Statistics